-This collection brings together essays and reflections that delve into the relationships between governance, urban change, and cultural memory.
-Civic accountability, spatial politics, diaspora, and ethics shape the context we live in.
-This context of power and place influences our sense of identity and belonging.
+This collection brings together essays on how governance, urban change, and cultural memory shape civic life.
+Civic accountability, spatial politics, diaspora, and ethics all influence how we understand power, place, identity and belonging.

 Drawing on experiences across civic, institutional, and cultural settings, these pieces are infused with literature, history, and philosophy.
 They offer insight into the forces shaping our cities, societies, and selves today.